Seymour Farmer: Early life and career

+Political career

-Along with Dixon, Farmer opposed conscription during World War I. During the Conscription Crisis of 1917, he was nominated by the Anti-Conscription League to contest the federal riding of Winnipeg Centre in the 1917 federal election.
+Along with Dixon, Farmer opposed conscription during World War I. During the Conscription Crisis of 1917, he was nominated by the No Conscription League to contest the federal riding of Winnipeg Centre in the 1917 federal election.
 He withdrew from the contest so as not to split the anti-conscriptionist vote between a Laurier Liberal and himself.

 Farmer supported the Winnipeg General Strike.
 After the strike's end, he ran unsuccessfully for mayor in 1919 and 1920.

-In December 1920, he was one of the founding members of Manitoba's Independent Labour Party.
+In December 1920, he was one of the founding members of Manitoba's Independent Labour Party (ILP).
 He considered running for the federal riding of Winnipeg Centre in the 1921 election, but withdrew in favour of J.S.
 Woodsworth.

 Farmer was elected the 30th mayor of Winnipeg in 1922 and 1923.
 He could not command majority support from the city's councillors though.
 He was defeated by Ralph Webb in 1924.
 He later served as a councillor in 1928 and 1929, and again in the 1930s.

 Farmer was also elected to the provincial legislature for Winnipeg in the 1922 election, along with fellow ILP members Fred Dixon, John Queen and William Ivens.
 Winnipeg at the time was a 10-seat district electing MLAs through STV.

-He was re-elected in the 1927 and 1932 elections, and replaced Queen as party leader in 1935.
-At the time the Independent Labour Party and the CCF were both in existence and in a partial merger.
+He was re-elected in the 1927 and 1932 elections.

-Farmer's early years as party leader were marked by conflict between the ILP and the newly formed Co-operative Commonwealth Federation.
-L In 1933, the ILP had affiliated with the CCF and agreed to support the CCF's skeletal network in the province.
+Farmer replaced Queen as party leader in 1935.
+Farmer's early years as party leader were marked by conflict between the ILP and the newly formed Co-operative Commonwealth Federation (CCF).
+In 1933, the ILP had affiliated with the CCF and agreed to support the CCF's skeletal network in the province.
 By 1936, the CCF had grown into a more powerful organization, and many ILP members were concerned about their autonomy.
-There were ideological differences between the two groups: the ILP was exclusively a labour party, and the CCF wanted to reach out to farmers as well.
+There were ideological differences between the two groups: the ILP was exclusively a labour party, while the CCF wanted to reach out to farmers as well.

 For the provincial election of 1936, Farmer and other candidates campaigned under the "ILP-CCF" banner.
 The Social Credit movement, with its victory in Alberta under its sails, tried for success in Manitoba.
 Farmer responded by writing pamphlet "Social Credit or Social Ownership".
-In it he called for social ownership of utilities and industries and for a Social Dividend which was to be arrived at in different means than the Social Credit dividend espoused by Alberta SC Premier Aberhart.
+In it he called for social ownership of utilities and industries and for a social dividend which was to be arrived at in different means than the social credit dividend espoused by Alberta premier William Aberhart.
 ILP/CCF increased their representation to seven seats.

 After the election, a group of disgruntled ILP members forced a temporary disaffiliation from the CCF.
-Pressure from David Lewis and J.S.
-Woodsworth brought the two parties back in alignment, but their relationship remained tenuous.
+Pressure from David Lewis and J. S. Woodsworth brought the two parties back in alignment, but their relationship remained tenuous.